punit9462/cyberoam-with-VPN/README.md

 1) enter your, id and pass, check remember credentials

+2) If you want proxy enabling feature , you need to provide password for VPN using www.bestukvpn.com hit 'login with proxy' button

-2) minimize, & forget cyberoam [Don't close, because I have coded in such a way that it logs you out, on close]
+3) minimize, & forget cyberoam [Don't close, because it is coded in such a way that it logs you out, on closing the application]
+  // Right now Proxy handling is not available , i am working on it..;)